sohgoh/thwackbin/README.md

 ## Usage

+thwackbin is currently located at the [thwackbin.herokuapp.com](thwackbin.herokuapp.com) domain.

 ### Authentication

 * thwackbin uses HTTP basic auth where the username is the API key and password is empty.
-* Use API Key: *DTOZZNWeCNWFWtuqqJEm14nnonVJMDXA9flmdvzg*
+* thwackbin uses the glocal API KEY: **DTOZZNWeCNWFWtuqqJEm14nnonVJMDXA9flmdvzg** to authorize all requests.

 ### Examples